double16/hashcat-brain/Readme.md

 ## Getting the Docker image

-You can grab the built docker image directly from [docker hub](https://hub.docker.com/r/singelet/hashcat-brain) with the command:
+You can grab the built docker image with the command:
 ```
-docker pull singelet/hashcat-brain:latest
+docker pull ghcr.io/double16/hashcat-brain:latest
 ```

 Or you can build it yourself by cloning this repository then: